 - Stomach acid kills bacteria and other bugs that enter the body.
 It also prevents intestinal bacteria from migrating colonizing the stomach.
 Stomach acid supports your immune system.

 - The right stomach acid is needed to adequately absorb many minerals (iron, copper, zinc and calcium), vitamin B12, folic acid and proteins.

 - Stomach acid tells the pancreas to start secreting digestive juices to break down food.

 What are some major indicators of low stomach acid?

 Without enough stomach acid… red, white or any kind… meat will probably make you feel worse than when you eat other types of foods that contain less protein.

 You can try to take an HCL tablet (see below) in the middle of a meal including a roast or steak.
 If you feel normal, you probably have low stomach acid, but if you notice a burning after the meal, you probably have adequate acids.

 2. Do you get acid reflux after eating?

 3. Do you get gas or burp after you eat?
-Such as: